Yorktown is a must-see for anyone who wishes to fully understand the story of our nation’s birth.

 Visit Historic Yorktown

 Immerse in an area as rich in American history as it is modern-day charm.
 Whether you book a riverfront hotel room or choose a quaint bed and breakfast, you will find yourself within walking distance of beautiful, sandy beaches and a charming waterfront village nestled along the York River.
-You’ll find several different restaurants, a family-operated coffee shop, specialty boutiques, museums and outdoor recreational fun.
+You’ll find several different restaurants, an expert coffee shop and roastery, specialty boutiques, museums and outdoor recreational fun.

 Yorktown is a must-see for anyone who wishes to fully understand the story of our nation’s birth.
 Travel back to October 1781 and tour the home where the commander of the Virginia militia negotiated terms of surrender that effectively ended the Revolutionary War.
 The original brick walls of the Nelson Home still bear the scars of cannonballs fired during that final clash at Yorktown.
-Explore the battlefields and walk in the footsteps of our founders—American heroes such as George Washington and Alexander Hamilton.
+Explore the battlefields and walk in the footsteps of our founders—such as George Washington and Alexander Hamilton.
 Pay tribute to those who sacrificed their lives to ensure our independence at the Yorktown Victory Monument—a statue first commissioned at the end of the war and completed almost a century later in the late 1800s.
-Take a short trolley ride down the road to the American Revolution Museum at Yorktown which offers a comprehensive look at the struggles and victories from the twilight of the colonial period to the dawn of the Constitution.
+Take a trolley ride down the road to the American Revolution Museum at Yorktown, which offers a comprehensive look at the struggles and victories from the twilight of the colonial period to the dawn of the Constitution.
 The educational Watermen’s Museum demonstrates the role Chesapeake Bay watermen played in the molding of our nation from pre-colonial to modern times.

 To book your next day trip or family vacation, check out VisitYorktown.org